syncfusion-content/blazor-docs/blazor/treeview/how-to/get-all-child-nodes.md

+---
+layout: post
+title: How to Get All Child Nodes in Blazor TreeView Component | Syncfusion
+description: Checkout and learn about Get All Child Nodes in Blazor TreeView component of Syncfusion, and more details.
+platform: Blazor
+control: TreeView
+documentation: ug
+---

 # Get all child nodes through parentID

 This section demonstrates how to get the child nodes from corresponding Parent ID.
 Using the `GetTreeData` method, you can get the node details of TreeView.
 Please refer to the following sample.